Water Deer Reproduction - Gestation & Litter Size

 "Do you know that the doe of this species has constantly five or six young at a birth?
 We often find it so when the animal is opened, as is customary immediately after it is shot."

-It's interesting that the bulk of records of large litters seem to derive from late 19th century sources, while more recent accounts typically present much lower numbers.
-At Whipsnade, for example, Adrian Middleton found that of the 12 pregnant does he examined, three-quarters (nine) carried twins, while only two (17%) had triplets and one (8%) had quadruplets.
-These does were shot as part of a culling programme in March, so it remains unknown how many of the fawns would've made it to birth, although in early June 1963, quadruplets were born to captive doe “Suki” at the Battersea Park Children's Zoo in London, all of which apparently did well and were a draw for visitors.
-A similar analysis of 95 pregnancies by Raymond Chaplin revealed 17 to be singletons, 42 twins, 28 triplets and only eight quadruplets.
-Chaplin's unpublished research notes mention that age of the mother did not appear to influence the number of fawns in a litter.
+It's striking that the bulk of large litter records come from late nineteenth-century sources, while more recent accounts tend to report considerably lower numbers.
+At Whipsnade, Adrian Middleton found that of 12 pregnant does examined, nine (75%) carried twins, two (17%) had triplets, and one (8%) had quadruplets.
+These does were shot during a culling programme in March, so we don't know how many fawns would have survived to birth.
+Nevertheless, in early June 1963, quadruplets were born to a captive doe named "Suki" at Battersea Park Children's Zoo in London, all of which apparently did well and drew considerable interest from visitors.
+A separate analysis of 95 pregnancies by Chaplin revealed 17 singletons, 42 twins, 28 triplets, and only eight quadruplets.
+His unpublished research notes suggest that the age of the mother did not appear to influence litter size.

-Gestation in water deer appears to be around 175 days (i.e., about 26 weeks or six months), although there is variation.
-In the captive setting of Whipsnade, Stadler recorded a doe giving birth on 26th May 1988, 167 days after she was observed mating, while Endi Zhang estimated gestation to take 165 days.
-At Branféré Zoological Park, Christiane and Robert Mauget used faecal progesterone metabolite profiles to calculate a mean gestation length of 177 days (25 weeks), while Gérard Dubost and his team found the gestation to range from 161 to 176 days (23-25 weeks), the mean being 169 days.
-In their chapter in Mammals of the British Isles, published in 2008, Arnold Cooke and Lynne Farrell give the range between 165 and 210 days, with an average of 180.
+Gestation in water deer is around 175 days -- approximately 25 weeks -- though there is some variation.
+At Whipsnade, Stadler recorded a doe giving birth 167 days after an observed mating, while Endi Zhang estimated gestation at 165 days.
+At Branféré, Christiane and Robert Mauget, using faecal progesterone metabolite profiles, calculated a mean of 177 days, while Dubost and his team found a range of 161 to 176 days with a mean of 169 days.
+Cooke and Farrell, in Mammals of the British Isles (2008), give a broader range of 165 to 210 days with an average of 180, the upper end of which represents a notably long gestation for a deer of this size.